pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 <td align=center><b>Integration with SPM</td>
 <td>

-In the SPM find the Pendo package and switch the Dependency Rule from `Branch` to `Up to Next Major Version`
+In the SPM, find the Pendo package and switch the Dependency Rule from `Branch` to `Up to Next Major Version`.
 </td>
 </tr>